Azure-Samples/azure-sdk-for-go-samples/.github/ISSUE_TEMPLATE.md

-Thanks for your feedback on the Azure Go SDK!
-Please provide the following information so we can better help you:
+Thanks for your contributions and feedback to the samples for Go on Azure!

 ### This issue is a: (mark with an `x`)
 ```